mars0i/majure/README.md

 Clojure can be found at [http://clojure.org](http://clojure.org)

-And Java ....
-Well, Java is like [Elvis](http://www.mojonixon.com/lyrics/elvisiseverywhere.html).
+And Java ... is like [Elvis](http://www.mojonixon.com/lyrics/elvisiseverywhere.html).

 --------------------------------------------